 The London Borough of Sutton's Opportunity Sutton programme was launched in 2012 to provide a focus for economic development in the borough.
-The Opportunity Sutton programme is based within the Environment, Housing, and Regeneration service.
-Opportunity Sutton has two sub companies, Sutton Living Ltd and Sutton Decentralised Energy Network Ltd detailed below.
-Opportunity Sutton Ltd will no longer operate at the end of 31 March 2023 and the existing subsidiary companies would be wholly owned directly by Sutton Council.
+The Opportunity Sutton programme is based within the Environment, Housing, and Regeneration service but its success lies in a whole Council approach for the vision.
+Opportunity Sutton has two sub companies, Sutton Living Ltd and Sutton Decentralised Energy Network Ltd which are detailed below.